Best Car Insurance Discounts for Nurses

 Certified Nursing Assistants (CNAs)

-Certified nursing assistants qualify for smaller discounts, but some insurers offer features tied to facility-based work.
-Savings often range from 3% to 8%, depending on the insurer and state.
-California Casualty is known for CNA-specific perks, including deductible reductions if your car is damaged near your workplace, which matters in busy hospital parking areas.
-COUNTRY Financial and Farmers also recognize CNA roles, usually requiring certification and proof of employment.
+CNAs qualify for smaller discounts, typically 3% to 8% depending on insurer and state.
+California Casualty has CNA-specific features, including deductible reductions if your car is damaged near your workplace, which is relevant in busy hospital parking areas.
+COUNTRY Financial and Farmers both recognize CNA roles, usually requiring certification and proof of employment.

 3. 3